ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The ".local" as well as ".home.arpa" are explicitly not considered as Public Homenet zones and represented as a Homenet Zone in {{fig-naming-arch}}.
 They are resolved locally, but not published as they are local content.

-The HNA signs the Public Homenet Zone with DNSSEC.
+It is RECOMMENDED the HNA implements DNSSEC, in which case the HNA MUST signs the Public Homenet Zone with DNSSEC.

 The HNA handles all operations and keying material required for DNSSEC, so there is no provision made in this architecture for transferring private DNSSEC related keying material between the HNA and the DM.